dicekeys/seeding-webauthn/key-derivation.md

 ### Re-deriving the **`es256SPrivateKey`**

-Iff all steps of the above validation process succeed, use the same formula was was used above and authenticate with the secret key.
+Iff all steps of the above validation process succeed, use the same formula was was used above and authenticate with the secret key (_d_).